 If the Router is connected to more than one network, it may be necessary to set up a static route between them.
-This can be done from the Static Routing screen, shown in Figure 7-41.
+This can be done from the Static Routing screen, shown in Figure 6-34.
 A static route is a pre-determined pathway that network information must travel to reach a specific host or network.
-From the Static Routing tab, click the Show Routing Table button to view the current static routing configuration.
+Click the Show Routing Table button to view the current static routing configuration.